zthxxx/zsh-history-enquirer/README.md

 ## What's this

-plugin for **enhance zsh history search interaction**, review and choose in multilines
+a plugin for **enhance zsh history search interaction**, review and choose in multilines

 ## Preview